 The American economy is broken.
 Today 53 million working adults – nearly half of the U.S. workforce–do not earn a living wage.
 And these workers have few options to advance: college is too long and expensive, full-time bootcamp programs don’t offer the flexibility they need, and online courses don’t have the structure or support to translate learning into a new job.
 This catch-22 perpetuates a cycle of poverty – talented workers stuck in low-wage roles, with no way to advance their ambition for themselves and their families.

 By combining technical training from industry-recognized partners with best-in-class coaching and peer support, Merit America builds a pathway for hundreds of thousands of workers in low-wage roles to move into the middle class.
-Our fast, flexible programs prepare working adults to start careers in IT Support, Java Development, and Data Analytics.
+Our fast, flexible programs prepare working adults to start careers in IT Support, Java Development, Data Analytics and UX Design.
 We drive change by:

 - Partnering with institutions who serve low-income workers to efficiently recruit learners

 - Combining tech and touch to create the best learning experiences at the lowest costs per student

 - Working with employers like JPMC, Amazon, and IBM to introduce them to talent for entry-level positions

 Most importantly, learners move from feeling stuck in a low-wage job to having a career they love, with growth potential for the future.